Search:

 With some "revisions on a theme" projects that were iterations on a previous design, we may go straight to production because the HW was mature.

-The CAD process is complex, time consuming, tedious and you'd ofteh rather pay a specialist that's not necessarily an engineer a lower rate to do it.
+The CAD process is complex, time consuming, tedious and you'd often rather pay a specialist that's not necessarily an engineer a lower rate to do it.
 Often the design engineer owns the schematic, and then hands it off to a layout expert that's intimately familiar with the tools.
 May be comfortable passing ownership of the schematic as well.
 Consider a two-step change process where the first file has all the stuff to be removed deleted, and the second file has all the new stuff to be added in, so you don't have a single step where double changes are happening and confusion can creep in.

 Board Design Best Practices